 Available in Geneva at the ICRC headquarters, this org offers around 80 traineeships per year in more than 40 sectors.
 ICRC is one of the world’s largest humanitarian organizations and trainees benefit greatly from the resources and experiences it can provide.

 Twice a year, the Council of Europe, an international org focused on supporting human rights and democracy, offers traineeships for recent graduates.
-The programs last between eight weeks up to five months, though they are not paid.
+The programs last between eight weeks up to five months, and include a monthly allowance of 600 EUR.
 Trainees must be from one of the member states of the Council and have a bachelor’s degree or equivalent.

 An independent EU body, the FRA’s responsibility is to provide evidence-backed, expert assistance on human rights to other EU sectors and member states.
 Their traineeships are designed for recent university grads or those beginning a human rights career.
 According to their website, at least one traineeship lasts nine months and does pay.

 This agency offers yearly five-month, paid traineeships within the admin departments of the Court and in the chambers of Members of the Court of Justice, as well as in the General Court.
 The ideal candidate will know French.

 900 Schuman traineeships are filled each year with the European Parliament, giving young people the opportunity to learn how the system works.
 Each traineeship lasts five months, and candidates must be at least 18 years old, possess a university-level diploma, and meet a language requirement.

 Every year, the Council of the European Union offers 100 or so paid traineeships at the General Secretariat.
 Eligible candidates must have completed at minimum the first part of their university studies and possess a degree certificate.
 Each traineeship lasts five months.